Nylle/javaseq/README.md

 ### Streams Are Not Re-usable

-- Stream is not a data structure.
+- Stream is **not** a data structure.
 The Stream-API is just a thin wrapper around `Iterator`, which provides out-of-the-box laziness.
-- This means that once a Stream is "realized" (fully consumed) it cannot be consumed again, because the underlying iterator cannot be consumed again.
+- This means that once a Stream is consumed/reduced it cannot be read again, because the underlying iterator cannot be rewound.
+- Instead, a full copy of the original data is created while both, the source and the result are mutable.
+- Anyone holding a reference to either can never rely on what they get.

 ### Features Are Missing